ror-community/ror-site/content/blog/2023-09-13-openalex-case-study.md

 ### {{< figure src="/img/blog/openalex/justin_barrett.png" class="round-figure" alt="Justin Barrett" >}} Justin Barrett

 That is a good question.
 When people submit support tickets for us, a lot of the time they include the reason why they need the API increase.
-We don't need that reason; all we need is an email from you requesting more data from the API, and usually we just give it away.
+We don't need that reason; all we need is an email from you requesting more data from the API, and usually we just give the user a higher limit.
 But a lot of people will tell us about the research they're doing.
 They want to analyze trends.
 Some of them want to analyze trends because they want to figure out where they should research, what topic they should explore, where they should submit a paper.

 There are a lot of interesting support tickets that come in that tell us why people are using our API, but we don't really analyze API usage as far as what people are searching for in the API.